Guidelines for the Preparation and Evaluation of Tenure and Promotion Dossiers

 - Send a letter to the candidate giving the vote and recommendations which you and the school TAP committee have made.

-- Include archive of excluded reviewers and communications with external reviewers with the candidate’s dossier as a part of the dossier kept confidential from the candidate.
+- Include archive of excluded evaluators and communications with external evaluators with the candidate’s dossier as a part of the dossier kept confidential from the candidate.

 Committee Responsibilities (Department TAP, School TAP, CDFPT, and CDFPT Appeals)